ecmwf/anemoi-docs/docs/contributing/roadmap.rst

 This roadmap outlines the future development of the Anemoi project, emphasizing flexibility, adaptability, and high performance to meet the evolving needs of weather and climate modeling.
-We aim to build a modular, extensible ecosystem that supports diverse use cases, from regional to gloabl forecasting, while ensuring generalization, interoperability, and ease of integration.
-The collaboration of diverse institutions remains a core strength, allowing the project to stay domain-agnostic and address the specific needs of various stakeholders.
+We aim to build a modular, extensible ecosystem — much like a set of well-defined Lego blocks — where components such as model layers, training approaches, and data pipelines can be easily assembled, reused, and adapted to support diverse use cases, from regional to global forecasting.
+By promoting generalization, interoperability, and ease of integration, Anemoi enables users to experiment with new combinations or build on existing ones.
+The collaboration of diverse institutions remains a core strength, allowing the project to stay domain-agnostic and responsive to the specific needs of a wide range of stakeholders.

 **********************
 Key Development Themes